saurontech/USB-4604-BE-linux-driver/misc/udev/readme.txt

 1. Collecting information
-	Before writing a udev.rule file, one must collect the information spacific to your PC and your USB-4604-BE. use the command udevadm, shown as below(in this example to collect information related to /dev/ttyADVUSB0)
+	Before writing a udev.rule file, one must collect the information specific to your PC and your USB-4604-BE. use the command udevadm, shown as below(in this example to collect information related to /dev/ttyADVUSB0)

 		udevadm info -a -p  $(udevadm info -q path -n /dev/ttyADVUSB0)

+	The output should look like:

 		devadm info starts with the device specified by the devpath and then walks up the chain of parent devices.
 It prints for every device